 Another important characteristic of Banks is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

 Overall, Banks’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Banks does not have a public transit system used by locals to get to and from work.
+Banks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.